lulav/LRS_Documentation/docs/simulations/sim_step_by_step.md

    ![png](img/quick4.png "Lift-Off!")

 Congratulations!
 You have successfully launched your first simulation batch via CITROS Web!
 Your batch now appears at the top of the [batch list](/docs/simulations/sim_runs_page.md), indicated by a Loading status.
-You may initiate another simulation or visit the [Batch Page](https://citros.io/doc/docs_citros_web/simulations/sim_batch_page) to monitor its progress.